rayansamman/Chatbot/README.md

 - **Decorator Pattern**:

-    - Added decorators like `EmojiDecorator` and `TextFormatterDecorator` to enhance responses with emojis and formatting.
+    - Added decorators like `UppercaseDecorator` `EmojiDecorator` and `TextFormatterDecorator` to enhance responses with emojis and formatting.

 - **Singleton Pattern**: